 Upon returning to the field, Lee broadened his definition of work to encompass all "those activities that contribute to the direct appropriation of food, water or materials from the environment" - adding to subsistence activity tool-making and fixing and housework (mainly food preparation).
 These activities didn't increase the San workload as much as their equivalents in our sort of society increase ours - relatively we fall even further behind.
-Per diem the manufacture and maintenance of tools takes 64 minutes for men, 45 minutes for women.
+Per diem the manufacture and maintenance of tools takes 64 minutes for men.
+45 minutes for women.
 "Housework" for the San means mostly cracking nuts, plus cooking - most adults of both sexes and older children crack their own mongongo nuts, the only activity where women do more work than men: 2.2 hours a day for men, 3.2 hours for women.
 Nor are these figures fudged by unreported child labor.
 Until about age fifteen San children do virtually no work, and if they are female they continue to do little work until marriage, which may be some years later.
 Our adolescents fare worse at McDonald's, not to forget that women and children comprised the workforce for the brutal beginnings of industrialization in Britain and America.

 It is often asserted that in most societies women work more than men and this is probably, in general, true.
 In a perhaps not unrelated development, women in all known societies wield less political power than men, in fact usually none whatsoever.
 A thoughtfully strategic feminism should therefore eventuate in anarchism, not in fantasies of matriarchal table-turning; and in the abolition of work, not in caterwauling for equal pay for equal work.
-The only mathematically certain way to equalize, gender-wise, government and work is to get rid of both of them. in San society, however, men work more than women.
-Men do one-third more subsistence work than women, although they provide only 40% of caloric intake.
+The only in a potentially productive way.
+Our children are subject to compulsory school attendance laws; their unsupervised offspring play at adult activities until almost imperceptibly they take their place doing them.
+They are the makers and masters of their simple yet effective toolkits; we work for our machines, and this will soon be no metaphor, according to an expert from the National Aeronautics and Space Administration: "In general, robots will work for men, but there may be exceptions in which some robots are higher in the hierarchy than some humans."
+The last word in equal employment opportunity.